WSCF/WSCF/README.md

 For the endpoints and the client proxy, WSCF also generates the necessary configuration file.

+## VSIX Release History ##

+### 2.1.0-beta ###

+Converted solution to Visual Studio 2017 and generates a VSIX v3 package.
+Should support Visual Studio 2013 to 2017.

+### 2.0.0-beta ###

+This build is the first functional build for the WSCF.blue Visual Studio Extension.
+The Contact class in the ContactFirst assembly was refactored to decouple the Visual Studio code and contract generation from the Add-in and Extension specific implementations.
+The WSCF.blue functionality remains the same but is now cleanly separated from the implementation.

-## Current Release ##
+## Add-In Release History ##

+Add-ins are no longer supported as of Visual Studio 2015.
+As such, the add-in is deprecated and new development would likely be done on the extension side.
+The solution still supports both at this point, but the add-in is likely to be removed at some point.

+### 1.0.14 ###

-The current release is V1 (1.0.14).
-This is an MSI which will install the Visual Studio 2013 Add-In.
+The current stable release is V1 (1.0.14).
+This is an MSI which will install the Visual Studio 2013 add-in.